Dirigent protein: Structure

 Circular dichroism experiments have shown that the secondary structure of dirigent protein from Forsythia intermedia is composed primarily of β-pleated sheets and loop structures.
 The tertiary structure has not been solved, but the protein has been confirmed to be dimeric.
 Each dimer has a single binding site for coniferyl alcohol, for a total of two binding sites.
 One coniferyl alcohol can bind to each site, so that the reaction geometry between the two is confined, increasing the production of (+)-pinoresinol and inhibiting the production of other products.

 Biological importance

-In the absence of dirigent protein, pinoresinol is a relatively minor product of lignan biosynthesis.
+In the absence of dirigent protein, pinoresinol is a relatively minor product of lignas biosynthesis.
 When dirigent protein is present, it becomes the major product.
 The biological significance of (+)-pinoresinol in plants is not fully understood, but it has been found to be effective as a feeding deterrent against ants in caterpillars of the cabbage butterfly, which obtain the compound from their diet.
 It may serve a similar defensive purpose in Forsythia intermedia.